The obstacle problem for quasilinear stochastic PDEs: Analytical approach: Existence and uniqueness of the solution of the obstacle problem

+We denote by $\mathcal{R}(\xi,f,g,h,S)$ the solution of SPDE (\ref{SPDE}) with obstacle when it exists and is unique. \end{theorem}

-\end{theorem} As the proof of this theorem is quite long, we split it in several steps: first we prove existence and uniqueness in the linear case then establish an Ito's formula and finally prove the Theorem thanks to a fixed point argument.
+As the proof of this theorem is quite long, we split it in several steps: first we prove existence and uniqueness in the linear case, then establish an It\^o formula and finally prove the theorem thanks to a fixed point argument.